mcosovic/FactorGraph.jl/docs/src/man/utility.md

 ---
 #### The WLS results
-The function provides the estimate obtained by the WLS method and root mean square error (RMSE), the mean absolute error (MAE) and the weighted residual sum of squares (WRSS) error metrics evaluated according to the WLS solutions.
+The function provides the estimate obtained by the weighted least-squares (WLS) method and root mean square error (RMSE), the mean absolute error (MAE) and the weighted residual sum of squares (WRSS) error metrics evaluated according to the WLS solutions.
 These results can be used to compare results obtained by the GBP algorithm.
 ```julia-repl
 exact = wls(gbp)
 ```